MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/slider.md

 };
 ```

-Setting `Maximum` to 20 is not a problem because it is greater than the default `Minimum` setting of 0.
+Setting `Maximum` to 20 is not a problem because it is greater than the default `Minimum` value of 0.
 When `Minimum` is set, the value is less than the `Maximum` value of 20.

 The same problem exists in XAML.
 Set the properties in an order that ensures that `Maximum` is always greater than `Minimum`: